isomerpages/govtech-gobusiness-main/_covid-19/06a-immediateschemes.md

 #### Enhanced wage credit scheme (WCS)

-Additional $500m for employees’ wage increases, on top of $600m disbursed in March 2020
+Wage increases are co-funded by the Government under WCS.
+An additional $500 million has been disbursed, on top of $600m disbursed in March 2020.

 Check for eligibility <a href="https://go.gov.sg/wcseligibility" target="_blank">here</a>.

 #### Deferment of income tax payments

-Automatically defer income tax payments for 3 months, for companies and self-employed persons (SEPs)
+This automatically defers income tax payments for 3 months, for companies and self-employed persons (SEPs).
   * Companies: tax due from April to June 2020 payable only from July to September 2020

-Download <a href="https://go.gov.sg/defercal" target="_blank">corporate tax payment deferment calculator</a> to check for deferment date.
+Click <a href="https://go.gov.sg/defercal" target="_blank">here</a> to find out your deferment date with our Deferment Calculator.

 #### Property tax rebate for 2020